Fabric Initialization and Switch Discovery

 • The Cisco ACI switch image that needs to be used for auto-conversion must be present on the Cisco APIC cluster's firmware repository.
 You can use the GUI to check that the image is present by going to Admin > Firmware > Images.

-Converting a Cisco NX-OS Node to Cisco ACI With POAP Auto-conversion Using the GUI
+Convert a Cisco NX-OS node to Cisco ACI with POAP Auto-conversion using the GUI

 Before you begin